 Prerequisites for Integrating Microsoft Teams with IdentityIQ

-Prerequisites for implementing the Microsoft Teams integration for IdentityIQ include the following:
+Prerequisites for integrating the Microsoft Teams integration for IdentityIQ include the following:

 Supported Operating Systems

-IdentityIQ's Microsoft Teams bot is supported on any currently available and supported versions of Windows and Linux.
+IdentityIQ application in Microsoft Teams is supported on any currently available and supported versions of Windows and Linux.

 Azure Prerequisites

-• A configured and functioning Azure tenant for your organization
+• A configured and active Azure tenant for your organization with users assigned the following roles:

 IdentityIQ Prerequisites

-• Recommended: a private server to run the IdentityIQ service code.
-The IdentityIQ service code should not be run on the same server as IdentityIQ; the service code must be exposed to the Internet, and the IdentityIQ server should not be exposed to the Internet.
+• Recommended: Use a separate private server to run the IdentityIQ service code.
+The IdentityIQ service code should not be hosted on the same server as the main IdentityIQ application.
+The service code needs to be accessible from the internet whereas IdentityIQ server itself should remain isolated and not exposed to the internet.

 Connectivity and Security Prerequisites

-• A network connection that allows Microsoft Teams to contact the IdentityIQ service code.
-This requires a public IP address that routes to the private IP of the server running the service code.
-The traffic can be limited to a specific port, which is customizable.
-The public IP must be resolvable by a DNS.
+• A network connection that enables Microsoft Teams to communicate with the IdentityIQ service code.
+This requires a public message endpoint that routes traffic to the private IP of the server hosting the service code.

-• To enable Microsoft Teams to trust the call to the IdentityIQ service code, it must support HTTPS and have a valid certificate from a Microsoft supported Certificate Authority for the domain name in the previous item.
-The certificate and key are used by the IdentityIQ service code running on the private server.
-Note that Microsoft Teams will not send messages to a server with an invalid certificate; this includes a self-signed certificate.
+• To ensure Microsoft Teams can trust calls to the IdentityIQ service code, it must support HTTPS and use a valid certificate issued from a Microsoft supported Certificate Authority for the specified domain name.
+This certificate and its corresponding key are utilized by the IdentityIQ service code running on the private server.